rossetti/JSLBook/docs/12-QueuingTheory.md

 converted to a common unit of measure (customers/hour).

 The equations for the M/M/1 can be readily applied.
-From Section \@ref(app:qt:sec:formulas) the following formulas can be applied:
+From Section \@ref(app-qt-sec-formulas) the following formulas can be applied:

 $$
 \begin{aligned}